VA Homeless Programs

 Grant and Per Diem (GPD) Program

 The Grant and Per Diem (GPD) Program funds community-based agencies providing transitional housing or service centers for homeless Veterans.
-Through the program, each year (as funding is available) VA offers grants that may fund up to 65 percent of the project for the construction, acquisition, or renovation of facilities or to purchase van(s) to provide outreach and services to homeless Veterans.
-Grant/Per Diem WebpageBack to Top
+The program provides homeless Veterans, including women Veterans and women Veterans with dependent children, with the transitional housing resources needed to facilitate treatment and stabilize them clinically and/or economically, as well as immediate housing support services.
+Through the program each year (as funding is available), VA offers grants that may fund up to 65 percent of the project for the construction, acquisition, or renovation of facilities, or to purchase van(s) to provide outreach and services to homeless Veterans.

 Women Veterans Health Care Program

-Women Veterans Health Care Program – Since 1988, the Women Veterans Health Care program has provided focused care for women Veterans in a safe environment that aims to raise the standard of women’s health care.
-By focusing on primary care, reproductive health, and other health issues unique to women, VA seeks to provide the care that helps keep our women Veterans healthy and in a position to live fruitful lives.
-Women Veterans need not worry about their specific health issues not being accommodated by VA.
-Visit http://www.womenshealth.va.gov/Back to Top
+Since 1988, the Women Veterans Health Care Program has provided focused care for women Veterans in a safe environment that aims to raise the standard of women’s healthcare.
+By focusing on primary care, reproductive health, and other health issues unique to women, VA seeks to provide treatment that helps keep our women Veterans healthy, and in a position to live rewarding lives.

 VA Mental Health for Women Veterans